 For more information on his rich life, see http://interactions.acm.org/archive/view/march-april-2014/in-memory-of-gary-marsden

-Multiple funding requests
+Multiple support requests

 This is only one type of Student Support SIGCHI offers.
-Our funding page describes all the different types of Conference Support, Community Support and Student Support SIGCHI can offer to members, conferences and student members.
+Our support page describes all the different types of Conference Support, Community Support and Student Support SIGCHI can offer to members, conferences and student members.